nos/name-service/README.md

 3. `https://deanpress.github.com/some-site-repo` is the URL we wish to point it to.

-4. `AMrLse3suPd123HjSanwefCC5WQZPmjDYv` is the "registrant".
+4. `AMrLse3suPd123HjSanwefCC5WQZPmjDYv` is the *registrant*.
 The address of the account we want to give the domain's priveledges to.
 Next to the hardcoded Admin account, this account will be able to invoke `SetDomainTarget`.

 ### 2. SetDomainTarget